Nanocar: Independent early conceptual contribution

-The concept of a nanocar built out of molecular "tinkertoys" was first hypothesized at the Fifth Foresight Conference on Molecular Nanotechnology (November 1997).
+The concept of a nanocar built out of molecular "tinkertoys" was first hypothesized by M.T.
+Michalewicz at the Fifth Foresight Conference on Molecular Nanotechnology (November 1997).
 Subsequently, an expanded version was published in Annals of Improbable Research.
 These papers were supposed to be a not-so-serious contribution to a fundamental debate on the limits of bottom-up Drexlerian nanotechnology and conceptual limits of how far mechanistic analogies advanced by Eric Drexler could be carried out.
-The important feature of this nanocar concept was the fact that all molecular component tinkertoys were known and synthesized molecules (alas, some very exotic and only recently discovered, e.g. staffanes, and notably – ferric wheel, 1995), in contrast to some Drexlerian diamondoid structures that were only postulated and never synthesized; and the drive system that was embedded in a ferric wheel and driven by inhomogeneous or time-dependent magnetic field of a substrate – an "engine in a wheel" concept.
+The important feature of this nanocar concept was that all molecular component tinkertoys were known and synthesized molecules (alas, some very exotic and only recently discovered, e.g. staffanes, and notably – ferric wheel, 1995), in contrast to some Drexlerian diamondoid structures that were only postulated and never synthesized; and the drive system that was embedded in a ferric wheel and driven by inhomogeneous or time-dependent magnetic field of a substrate – an "engine in a wheel" concept.

 Nanodragster

 The Nanodragster, dubbed the world's smallest hot rod, is a molecular nanocar.
 The design improves on previous nanocar designs and is a step towards creating molecular machines.
-The name comes from the nanocar's resemblance to a dragster, as its staggered wheel fitment has a shorter axle with smaller wheels in the front and a larger axle with larger wheels in the back.
+The name comes from the nanocar's resemblance to a dragster, as its staggered wheel fitment has a shorter axle with smaller wheels in the front and a longer axle with larger wheels in the back.